Fire Ant Control

 A-1 Bonded Termite specializes in safe and effective fire ant removal treatments.
 When taking care of your ant problem, you can expect the utmost care and professionalism by our certified team of pest removal specialists.

-Once your pests are eliminated, we ensure they don’t come back.
+Once your pests are gone, we ensure they don’t come back.

-Your inspector will make recommendations to eliminate the infestation and make suggestions on how to correct conditions that may be conducive to re-infestations.
+Next, your inspector will make recommendations to eliminate the infestation and suggest fire ant control to prevent re-infestations.

 Fire ants are very aggressive and known to sting animals and people that intrude on their nests.